spacerest/moon/README.md

 ## OpenCV & NumPy Integration

 The inclusion of OpenCV and NumPy in this package is a remnant of earlier versions that supported additional image processing features.
-While currently not necessary for core functionality, these libraries allow for further customization, such as:
+While currently not necessary for core functionality, these libraries allow for customization of images, such as

-- **Image manipulation** (e.g., adjusting brightness, contrast, or applying filters)
+- Adjusting brightness, contrast, applying filters
-- **Overlaying text or graphics** on the moon image
+- Overlaying text or graphics
-- **Efficient in-memory image processing** using NumPy arrays
+- Efficient in-memory image processing using NumPy arrays

 For example, you can use OpenCV to apply a grayscale filter: